Gap structure and phase diagram of twisted bilayer cuprates from a microscopic perspective: Introduction

 \section{Introduction}

-Early theoretical studies of $c$-axis cuprate Josephson junctions \cite{Kuboki1996,Kuboki1998} predicted that as one twists two 2D $d$-wave superconductors from $0 \degree$ to $45 \degree$ with respect to each other, the system should undergo a phase transition from a normal superconductor to a time reversal symmetry breaking (TRSB) superconductor with $d+id^{'}$ order parameter.
+Early theoretical studies of $c$-axis cuprate Josephson junctions \cite{Kuboki1996,Kuboki1998} predicted that as one twists two two-dimensional(2D) $d$-wave superconductors from $0 \degree$ to $45 \degree$ with respect to each other, the system should undergo a phase transition from a normal superconductor to a time reversal symmetry breaking (TRSB) superconductor with $d+id^{'}$ order parameter.
 Due to order parameter mismatch between the two monolayers at $45\degree$, first order pair tunneling processes are expected to vanish.
 Interest in this phenomenon was revived recently by a more thorough theoretical study by Can et al.~\cite{Can2021} on 2D twisted cuprates, pointing out the expected existence of topological edge currents in the TRSB state.
-In addition to Ginzburg Landau calculations, Can et al. employed a continuum model and a microscopic lattice model calculation to solve the superconducting gap equation.
+In addition to Ginzburg Landau calculations, Can et al. employed a continuum model and a microscopic lattice model calculation to solve the superconducting(SC) gap equation.
 In the lattice model for the parameters of their calculation they predicted the TRSB topological state for angles ranging from $37\degree$ to $53\degree$.
-Since bulk BSCCO-2212 is an extremely 2D system, similar effects are expected in $c$-axis Josephson experiments on twisted crystals, leading Zhao et al.~\cite{FrankZhao} to prepare new $c$-axis BSCCO twist junctions to search for signatures of the topological state.
-In fact, twisted $c$-axis tunneling experiments have a long history, but they have tended to report mixed results for the angle dependence of the Josephson critical current \cite{Li1999, Takano2002, Latyshev2004, Lee2021,Poccia2025}, and the differences are not generally understood.
-Zhao et al. showed in their devices a strong decrease in the critical current as twist angle was increased, with a small but nonzero residual critical current at $45\degree$, which was attributed to second order tunneling processes although the magnitude was larger than expected.
+Since bulk BSCCO-2212 is an extremely 2D system, similar effects are expected in $c$-axis Josephson experiments on twisted crystals, In fact, twisted $c$-axis tunneling experiments have a long history, but they have tended to report mixed results for the angle dependence of the Josephson critical current \cite{Li1999, Takano2002, Latyshev2004, Lee2021}, and the differences are not generally understood.
+Recently, Zhao et al.~\cite{FrankZhao} showed in their cryogenically stacked devices a strong decrease in the critical current as twist angle was increased, with a small but nonzero residual critical current at $45\degree$.
+This effect was attributed to second order tunneling processes, although the magnitude was larger than expected.
 Yuan et al.~\cite{PhysRevB.108.L100505} then pointed out that the inhomogeneity in BSCCO could generate an enhanced second order tunneling with magnitude consistent with the measurements.
-Other signatures of TRSB behavior reported by Zhao et al. include observing a $\pi$-shifted Josephson Fraunhofer pattern as well as half-integer Shapiro steps, although recent studies on twisted cuprate junctions have pointed towards vortices being a possible cause of the observed steps \cite{zhu2025manipulatingfractionalshapirosteps}.
+Other signatures of TRSB behavior reported by Zhao et al. include observing a $\pi$-shifted Josephson Fraunhofer pattern as well as half-integer Shapiro steps.